Azure/azure-cli/doc/generating_configuration_guidance.md

 #### `validator` property

-The `validator` property used both in argument definition and command definition.
+The `validator` property is used both in argument definition and command definition.

 If the value of `validator` is a function
 ```python